-Appropriately, it is saying there is no grandfathering of existing strata managers [& allows 1yr to do the Qualification].
+Appropriately, it is saying there is no grandfathering of existing strata managers [although only allows 1yr to do the Qualification].

 The Certificate IV Property Services [Operations] has to date been the relevant strata specific qualification.
-This strata specific qualification is just now being amended to the Certificate IV in Strata Community Management [CPP40516].
+This strata specific qualification has just been amended to the Certificate IV in Strata Community Management [CPP40516].